DataBiosphere/consent/automation/README.md

 ```

 ### Run all tests with the standalone docker stack:
+Note that postgres will cache its local db so subsequent runs can result
+in duplicate exceptions if the image cache isn't cleared out
 ```
-docker-compose build --no-cache
-docker-compose up --quiet-pull --abort-on-container-exit --exit-code-from automation-tests
+docker rmi -f $(docker images --filter=reference="postgres:11.6-alpine" -q) docker-compose build --no-cache docker-compose up --quiet-pull --abort-on-container-exit --exit-code-from automation-tests
 ```